Gil-ADDA/MedConnect/README.md

 The 'quality' of the product or service built - 15% The critical reflection on the product or service created - 10%

+#Second mid crit
+we got a feadback that we will need to change the way the pill boxess will be detected by swits insted of the bare conductive casue then it possible to use 7 digital pins instead of using 5 Analog pins and split one Analog pin.
+As well we have to add communication buttom to nudge the user to take is pills by the relative moreover we dicide to add rail to the small boxes to make sure that the boxes are placed properly